-In addition, to celebrating a unifying heritage, Daughters of Africa testifies to the variety among these women, as demonstrated by the wealth of genres in which they express themselves: autobiography, memoirs, oral history, letters, diaries, short stories, novels (experimental, historical, science fiction), poetry, drama, humour, non-fiction (political, feminist, anthropological), journalism, speeches, essay and folklore.
+In addition, to celebrating a unifying heritage, Daughters of Africa testifies to the variety among these women, as demonstrated by the wealth of genres in which they express themselves: autobiography, memoirs, oral history, letters, diaries, short stories, novels (experimental, historical, science fiction), poetry, drama, humor, non-fiction (political, feminist, anthropological), journalism, speeches, essay, and folklore.